ekbrown/byucorpora/README.md

 # byucorpora
-Webscrape KWIC results of the BYU corpora
+The purpose of this R package is to webscrape KWIC results of the BYU corpora, created by Mark Davies.